kokuwaio/micronaut-openapi-codegen/README.md

 ### Config options

  * clientId: id for generated clients (if no client id is provided no interface will be generated)
- * validation: generate validation annotations
+ * useBeanValidation: generate validation annotations

 ## Build & Release